OliverSwift/Michael-Jackson/README.md

 # Michael-Jackson

 Is a simple and VERY light Windows executable that acts as mouse jiggler.
-Companion file is schedule.mj which one per line pause definition file.
+Companion file is schedule.mj which is one per line pause definition file.

 Each line is composed of time of pause and duration of pause formatted as:
 HH:MM d